aplai168/mvp-pray/README.md

   * [ ] Incorporate [Polymer Paper elements](http://www.polymer-project.org/docs/elements/) into your UI or create your own.

 - Feature
-  * [ ] Allow users to sign in with github
+  * [ ] Allow users to sign in with github using passport with JWTs.
-  * [ ] Create a relationship between links and users witn the mongoose schemas
+  * [ ] Create a relationship between links and users with the mongoose schemas
   * [ ] Links view should only fetch links for the current signed in user, not all links